Intuit Quickbooks Sync With Square FAQs

 Invoice details: Including items and quantities sold, discounts, shipping costs, and taxes applied.

 Fees: Square processing fees and bank transfer fees.

 What do I need to know before I connect to Sync with Square?

 Before you connect, make sure you:

-- Make sure that the bank account you use for receiving deposits from Square is set up in QuickBooks.
+Make sure that the bank account you use for receiving transfers from Square is set up in QuickBooks.

 Learn more about what to do before you connect.

 How do I connect to Sync with Square?

 You can easily connect to Sync with Square from the Intuit QuickBooks Apps page or from within QuickBooks.
 Review step-by-step instructions for connecting QuickBooks with Square.

 How do I import transactions with Sync with Square?